InKCre/InKCre-docu/docs/design-doc/PRD/main/gather-information/index.md

 # Gather Information

 Gather Information is one of the main features, playing the INPUT role of the whole system.\
-Gather Information is defined as the step of gathering, downloading, converting any outside-of-system information and data into the system.
+Gather Information is defined as the step of gathering, downloading, converting any outside-of-system information and data into the system. \
+and ready the information for processing.

 > What this module are going to do is **automatically** gather all information **in one place**.